-Prerequisites are required by certain programs, and these may be determined by contacting the specific program to which the applicant desires admission.
-Initial evaluation of applicants for admission to graduate programs is made on the basis of undergraduate (and graduate, if applicable) scholastic performance, letters of recommendation, and scores received on the GRE, MCAT, or DAT.
+Certain programs require prerequisites, and these may be determined by contacting the specific program to which the applicant desires admission or reviewing the criteria outlined in the program-specific section of the UMMC Bulletin.
+Initial evaluation of applicants for admission to graduate programs may be based on undergraduate and graduate (if applicable) scholastic performance, letters of recommendation, personal statements, and examination scores.
 Those applicants for whom the initial evaluation indicates the scholastic competence necessary to successfully pursue a graduate degree may be further evaluated by personal interview.

 Technical Standards are non-academic requirements essential for meeting the academic requirements of the programs in the Bower School of Population Health.
 Within any area of specialization, students must demonstrate competence in those intellectual and physical tasks that together represent the fundamentals of research in their chosen discipline.

-The PhD degree programs and the MS degree programs at the Bower School of Population Health require a dissertation, thesis, projects, or a practice transformation practicum, based on independent research.
+Degree programs may require a dissertation, thesis, projects, or a practice transformation practicum, based on independent research.
 Granting of these degrees implies the recipient has demonstrated a base of knowledge in their chosen field of study and the ability to independently apply that knowledge to form hypotheses, design and conduct experiments, interpret experimental results, and communicate these findings to the scientific community.
 Thus, a candidate for the PhD or MS degree must possess abilities and skills that allow for observation, intellectual and conceptual reasoning, motor coordination, and communication.
 The use of a trained intermediary is not acceptable.

-The following technical skills are required of a successful MS or PhD student in the Bower School of Population Health:
+The following technical skills are required of a successful student in the SOPH: